-Freshman applicants for fall 2021 admission are not required to submit an ACT or SAT test score.
+Freshman applicants for fall 2021 and fall 2022 admission are not required to submit an ACT or SAT test score.
 This policy change was made to ensure every student has the opportunity to submit a complete application this year.

 Whether or not you choose to have your ACT/SAT score considered as part of your application, your application will...

 On your application, you will indicate whether you would like an ACT/SAT score considered in the review of your application.
 Once you submit your application, your decision is final and cannot be amended, with the exception for test access or cancellation circumstances.
 An applicant who originally indicated the intent to submit a test score, but can no longer take the exam and therefore can not complete their application, can request to change their original answer to this question by completing an amendment form.